Nature’s Variety Instinct canned dog food receives the Advisor’s top rating of 5 stars.

 |Estimated Nutrient Content|

-The second item is turkey liver.
+The third ingredient is pork liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The sixth ingredient is montmorillonite clay, a naturally occurring compound rich in many trace minerals.
+The fifth ingredient is montmorillonite clay, a naturally occurring compound rich in many trace minerals.
 Montmorillonite has been approved for use in USDA Organic Certified products.

 Reported benefits include the binding of certain mold-based toxins and even controlling diarrhea and irritable bowel syndrome (IBS).